wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 be attempted when the response for `GETX` is received from the lower level.
 In the latter case, the event is always retried.
 In both cases, the sharer or the owner is removed, and the state transits to `SM` and `M`, respectively.

+Method `handleAckInv()` operates similarly to `handleFetchResp()`.
+The methods updates the ACK counter and the `responses` map, and sets `done` flag if all invalidations have been received.
+There is no state transition in `handleAckInv`, and in all cases, the front entry of the MSHR is retried.